The race is on to persuade Americans that Obamacare is either the worst idea since Prohibition or the best idea since Social Security or Medicare.

 Round Six: Government Bailout or Reasonable Assistance to Insurance Companies?
 Opponents of Obamacare say that it amounts to a taxpayer-funded bailout of the insurance industry, to the tune of $450 million for one insurer alone, Humana.
 Supporters reply that no, it's a reasonable feature of the law, a built-in shock absorber that will stabilize the insurance market "while carriers adjust to new regulations that prohibit them from denying coverage, withholding benefits,or charging higher premiums to people with pre-existing medical conditions."
 Unless you're an ideological zealot, it's really premature to come to any conclusions about this.
 This debate will go on until at least 2017.

-* Round Five: Sign-ups before tax penalty.
-Round Four will be the number of people who sign up for Obamacare by the March 31st open enrollment deadline to avoid a tax penalty of $100 for lack of coverage.
-The Congressional Budget Office initially projected that seven million would sign up by then.
-Obamacare opponents have gleefully predicted that sign-ups would fall so far short that the system would collapse, in an "adverse selection death spiral."
+Obamacare opponents remain skeptical of the numbers.
+They gleefully predicted that sign-ups would fall so far short that the system would collapse, in an "adverse selection death spiral."
 But even Obamacare critic Avid Roy of Forbes.com wrote a column headlined, "Sorry, Conservatives, But Based On the Latest Sign-Up Figures, There Won't Be an Obamacare Death Spiral."

 * Round Four: Obama Administration's PR Comeback.
 The front end of the website was mostly fixed by December 1, 2013 and Americans started enrolling in force.
-More than two million Americans signed up for Obamacare by the third week in December, and more than 3.3 million by the end of January 2014.
-The Gallup Poll reported that the percentage of Americans without health insurance declined from 17.1% in the last quarter of 2013 to 16% in the first quarter of 2014.
+More than two million Americans signed up for Obamacare by the third week in December, more than 3.3 million by the end of January 2014, and more than 4.2 million in February.

 Journalist Andrew Sullivan declared "a new era of freedom begins now" for those Americans newly enrolled in affordable health insurance, no longer discriminated against because of pre-existing conditions.
 Their most common expression?
 "Relief."
 Plus, "peace of mind, security and health,' Sullivan wrote, citing his own experience as an HIV-positive entrepreneur and the experiences of others.